add-more-ducks/final-deploy/README.md

 ## Solution description

 The application will be a site that displays which events took place in the same year.
-It will scrape Wikipedia for events relevant to Dutch history into a SQL database.
+Users fill in the data of events relevant to Dutch history into a SQL database.
 Data will then be displayed on an interactive representation of a timeline.
+The admin will validate the data provided by the users and when they

+Seperate types of events will be displayed in marked rows, this way the users can see different developments that happened around the same time.

+Wikipedia is hard to scrap due to the lack of uniformity.
+Therefore the data will have to be entered manually.
+The admin will be able to enter items directly into the database.
+Users will have their first entries ratified by the admins and after a certain degree of reliability has been estabilished, they will be free to enter data directly.
+(Admins can still remove faulty data.)

+Afterwards the Admin would still need the capacity to police individual users for quality control.
 ## Details and sketches

 ![Welcome page for the frontend](doc/Welcome_page_2.png)